Fresh evidence reveals the gut may play a role in diabetes risk and poor vascular health

 Professor Keske said that while there is considerable evidence linking microvascular dysfunction to insulin resistance and type 2 diabetes, very little was known about distinct sugar-related mechanisms that lead to microvascular complications in muscle.

-“We know that insulin stimulates microvascular blood flow in skeletal muscle after we eat and drink to help deliver nutrients to the muscle,” Associate Professor Keske explained.
+“We know that insulin stimulates microvascular blood flow in skeletal muscle after we eat and drink to help deliver nutrients to the muscle,” Professor Keske explained.

 “Poor blood flow in the skeletal muscle after eating and drinking is a hallmark feature of insulin resistance and type 2 diabetes.

 “However, our new research has shown that this vascular impairment in muscle can also occur in healthy people if they consume a meal or a drink that contains too much sugar.